 19th and 20th November

 To date, the Irish Seal sanctuary has rescued, rehabiliated and released almost 200 seals back to Irish waters.
-Our most recent release was of a rare Hooded Seal and the following is an account of his stay at the Sanctuary.
+Our most recent release was of a rare Hooded Seal and the following is an account of his stay at Our Organization.

-The seal was dispatched to the Sanctuary in North Co.
+The seal was dispatched to Our Organization in North Co.
 Dublin and it took a further few days, with the help of the New England Aquarium and others, to confirm that what we had was a Hooded Seal.

 So named because of the inflatable crest or hood on the adult male's forehead, the ice-breeding hooded seal is found in deep water in the far north Atlantic Ocean.
 They are generally regarded as solitary in nature, except during moulting and mating.
 They seldom come on land and are rarely seen by man.

 Initially, "Flubber" refused to eat and he was a worry to us.
 We had no idea what was wrong.
 He started to lose his fur, a stress moult, as it's called, and he still didn't eat. Бine Carroll at Our Organization suggested adding ice to his pool, so we made as much ice as we could and started adding it to the water.
 Almost immediately he started to feed.
 He took 45 fish in that first day, and from then on, never looked back.